 The empathic approach takes into account your individual circumstances and is based on the belief (or credence!) that connection is a very human need, in order to withstand life’s challenges.
 Perhaps you feel nobody understands what you are going through at the moment?
 In my practice, I have worked with people suffering anxiety, depression, loss, stress, burnout, low self-esteem and relational challenges.
 Counselling provides a place to talk with someone who will listen carefully to understand what you are experiencing.

 For more information about the person-centred approach, based on the work of Carl Rogers, please visit the Person-Centred Association.

 You might also consider listening to BBC Sounds: Carl Rogers and the Person-Centred Approach.

-I am an accredited member of the National Counselling Society and on a register that has been accredited by the Professional Standards Authority.
+I am an accredited member of the National Counselling and Psychotherapy Society and on a register that has been accredited by the Professional Standards Authority.

 I am also a member of the Person-Centred Association.